Forex Trading: What is Forex?

 - We also offer a range of trading guides to supplement your forex knowledge and strategy development.

-- Our research team analysed over 30 million live trades to uncover the traits of successful traders.
+- Our research team analyzed over 30 million live trades to uncover the traits of successful traders.
 Incorporate these traits to give yourself an edge in the markets.

 - Traders often look to retail client sentiment when trading popular FX markets.
 DailyFX provides such data, based on IG client sentiment

 - The forex market has evolved over centuries.
-For a summarised account of the most important developments shaping this $5 trillion a day market read our history of forex article.
+For a summarized account of the most important developments shaping this $5 trillion a day market read our history of forex article.